timeshatterer/Screening/Readme.md

 # Tracing SCF

+## Lattice Parameter

-how to Tracing SCF lattice Parameter. let's say we've literature(lattice parameters) for our material to screening around it. for example the material, FeS-194 material that we will use here. if you dont have the literature or previous work you can visit materialproject.com to get it.
+how to Tracing SCF lattice Parameter. let's say we've literature(lattice parameters) for our material to screening around it. for example the material, FeS-194 material that we will use here. if you dont have the literature or previous work you can visit materialproject.org to get it.
 Screening calculations require quite a lot of input, so to make things easier, you can use the code below

 ```python: